kaelzhang/node-modified/README.md

 #### cache_file

+`String`

-type `String` the file path of the local cache according to a specific request.
+The file path of the local cache to save response body according to a specific request.
+(Response headers will be saved into `cache_file + '.modified-headers.json'`)

 If you don't want modified to cache for a certain request, `cache_file` should be set to `null`